 Another reason to avoid reheating oily foods, like French fries?
 Reheating in, say, the microwave may cause the oil to smoke past its safe level.
 When that happens it can produce hazardous fumes that are harmful to your health, suggests research, including a study published in 2012 in Food Chemistry.
 If you’re going to reheat it, do so in the oven at a low temperature—or not at all.
 Plus, learn the things you should never do to your oven.

 There’s a reason buffets don’t let you take food to go, and it’s not just because restaurants don’t want to lose money.
 Buffet trays aren’t kept hot enough to kill microbes, which can grow to unhealthy amounts while they sit out, unrefrigerated, says Shelke.
 This goes for those all-you-can-eat buffets at restaurants, as well as at-home party buffets.
-But there actually are some foods nutritionists always eat at buffets (at least the first time around)!

 Fresh fish is mega healthy and most of us don’t eat enough.
 But nothing says “food poisoning risk” like bad seafood.
 And fish can go bad pretty easily.
 According to the Food and Drug Administration, bacteria that can cause illness grow quickly at warm temperatures (between 40°F and 140°F).
 Even the ambient temperature in the room can affect it.
 To play it safe, never leave seafood out of the fridge for more than two hours (or for more than an hour when temperatures are above 90°F).
 Next, find out the 20 foods you absolutely shouldn’t be keeping in the fridge.